 The JPMorgan ETF Efficiente 5 Index (the "Index") was developed and is maintained and calculated by J.P.
 Morgan Securities Ltd. ("JPMSL"), one of our affiliates.
 JPMSL acts as the calculation agent for the Index (the "index calculation agent").
-The Index is a notional dynamic basket that tracks the excess return of a portfolio of 12 exchange-traded funds ("ETFs") (each an "ETF Constituent," and collectively the "ETF Constituents"), with dividends reinvested, and the JPMorgan Cash Index USD 3 Month (the "Cash Constituent") (each a "Basket Constituent," and collectively the "Basket Constituents") above the return of the Cash Constituent.
+The Index is a notional dynamic basket that tracks the excess return of a portfolio of 12 exchange-traded funds ("ETFs") (each an "ETF Constituent," and collectively the "ETF Constituents"), with dividends reinvested, and the JPMorgan Cash Index USD 3 Month (the "Cash Constituent") (each a "Basket Constituent," and collectively the "Basket Constituents") above the return of the Cash Constituent, less a fee of 0.50% per annum that accrues daily.
 The Basket Constituents represent a diverse range of asset classes and geographic regions.

 The Index rebalances monthly a synthetic portfolio composed of the Basket Constituents.
 The Index is based on the "modern portfolio theory" approach to asset allocation, which suggests how a rational investor should allocate his capital across the available universe of assets to maximize return for a given risk appetite.
 The Index uses the concept of an "efficient frontier" to define the asset allocation of the Index.
 An efficient frontier for a portfolio of assets defines the optimum return of the portfolio for a given amount of risk.
 The Index uses the volatility of returns of hypothetical portfolios as the measure of risk.
 This strategy is based on the assumption that the most efficient allocation of assets is one that maximizes returns per unit of risk.
 The index level of the ETF Efficiente Index is determined by tracking the return of the synthetic portfolio above the return of the Cash Constituent.

 The weights assigned to the Basket Constituents within the synthetic portfolio are rebalanced monthly.
 The strategy assigns the weights to the Basket Constituents based upon the returns and volatilities of multiple hypothetical portfolios comprising the Basket Constituents measured over the previous six months.
 The re-weighting methodology seeks to identify the weight for each Basket Constituent that would have resulted in the hypothetical portfolio with the highest return over the relevant measurement period, subject to an annualized volatility over the same period of 5% or less.
 Thus, the portfolio exhibiting the highest return with an annualized volatility of 5% or less is then selected, with the weightings for such portfolio applied to the Basket Constituents.
 In the event that none of the portfolios has an annualized volatility equal to or less than 5%, this volatility threshold is increased by 1% and this analysis performed again until a portfolio is selected.
+The weight of the Cash Constituent at any given time represents the portion of the synthetic portfolio that is uninvested at that time and the Index will reflect no return for that portion.